ssschneider/menu/README.md

 ## 🌎 English Version
-< Other > World Pub is a personal project developed solo, being my first one.
-Yhe goal was to make a fair analysis of my knowledge so far and challenge myself by learning how to deal with bugs as they appear.
+< Extraterrestrial > World Pub is a personal project developed solo, being my first one.
+The goal was to make a fair hand-on analysis of my knowledge so far and challenge myself by learning how to deal with bugs as they appear.
 To do that, I've used:
 - HTML and CSS

 > You can check out the deploy by [clicking here](https://ssschneider.github.io/menu/)